F1ru14/smart-plant-watering-IoT/README.md

 # Smart Plant Watering IoT System 🌱💧

 A smart IoT-based plant watering system integrated with **Arduino IoT Cloud**.
-This project allows you to monitor soil moisture levels in real-time, view status updates (e.g., "Kering" or "Basah"), and control a water pump remotely.
+This project allows you to monitor soil moisture levels in real-time, view status updates, and control a water pump remotely.

 It features a dedicated **Auto Mode** that automatically manages watering based on sensor data, ensuring your plants are never thirsty!